-9.3 Credit Ratings
+9.4 Credit Ratings

-The Debentures issued under the Corporation's MTN Program are rated "A (high)" by DBRS as at January 20, 2012 and "A" by S&P as at August 30, 2011.
+The debentures issued under the Corporation's MTN Program were rated as follows:

+Rating

+DBRS A (high)

+S&P А

 DBRS rates long-term debt instruments by rating categories ranging from a high of "AAA" to a low of "D".
 A DBRS rating may be modified by the addition of "high" or "low" to indicate relative standing within the major rating categories.
-The "A" category is characterized as "good credit quality".
+Long-term debt instruments which are rated in the "A" category by DBRS are considered to be of "good credit quality", with substantial capacity for the payment of financial obligations.
+Entities in the "A" category, however, are considered to be more vulnerable to future events, but qualifying negative factors are considered manageable.
+An A rating is the second of the three sub-categories within the third of the ten rating categories.

 S&P rates long-term debt instruments by rating categories ranging from a high of "AAA" to a low of "D".
-An S&P rating may be modified by the addition of a plus or minus to indicate relative standing within the major rating categories.
-The "A" category is characterized as somewhat more susceptible to the adverse changes in circumstances and economic conditions as obligations in higher-rated categories.
-However, the obligor's capacity to meet its financial commitment on the obligation is still strong.
+An S&P rating may be modified by the addition of a plus or minus sign to indicate relative standing within the major rating categories.
+Long-term debt instruments which are rated in the "A" category by S&P are considered somewhat more susceptible to the adverse effects of changes in circumstances and economic conditions than obligations in higher-rated categories; however, the obligor's capacity to meet its financial commitment on the obligation is still strong.
+An A rating is the second of the three sub-categories within the third of the ten rating categories.